DIY Kitchen Renovation: How to Remodel Your Own Kitchen Without a Builder

 Replacing Kitchen Wall Units

 For the wall unit, it was a simple swap.
 As the tiling had already been completed, I had to ensure the new cupboards fit exactly where the old ones were.
 The key difference with our new units was the height.
-We purchased 900mm tall unit, whereas the old unit were only 600mm.
+We purchased a 900mm tall unit, whereas the old units were only 600mm.
 We did this to increase storage space and remove the unsightly gap at the top of the cabinets.

 Kitchen renovation wall units installed

-I also decide to upgrade the wall mounting by adding some more support braces.
+I also decided to upgrade the wall mounting by adding some more support braces.
 We were worried the additional weight of the larger units would be too much for the standard fixings.
 It was important to think about how to protect kitchen countertops during the installation process to avoid any damage from heavy equipment or sharp tools.

 Fitting the Sink and Cabinet

-The most difficult part of the cabinet replacements was the sink unit and the unit next to the dishwasher which had plumbing inside.
-I didn’t want to remove all the pipework so the units can to be cut around the pipes and slid in around them.
+The most difficult part of the cabinet replacements was the sink unit and the unit next to the dishwasher, which had plumbing inside.
+I didn’t want to remove all the pipework so the units can be cut around the pipes and slid in around them.
 The off-cuts were then placed back into the unit to ensure a solid floor.

-Plumbing for the new sink and tap was very straight forward.
+Plumbing for the new sink and tap was very straightforward.
 I purchased a kitchen waste pipe kit from Screwfix and adjusted each section as required.
-This required a little sawing and some fine tuning for the perfect fit.
+This required a little sawing and some fine-tuning for the perfect fit.

 double waste trap installation